qbic-pipelines/rnadeseq/docs/usage.md

 ENSG00000000005   TNMD    80  6
 ```

-### `--metadata`
+### `--input`

-Metadata table (TSV) is the "Sample_preparations_sheet.tsv" that can be directly downloaded from the qPortal --> Browser.
+Metadata table/samplesheet (TSV) is the "Sample_preparations_sheet.tsv" that can be directly downloaded from the qPortal --> Browser.
 Rows are samples and columns contain sample grouping.
 Important columns are:

-- **QBiC Code**: is needed to match metadata with the raw counts.
+- **QBiC Code**: is needed to match metadata/samplesheet with the raw counts.
 - **Secondary Name**, samples will be named with the pattern: QBiC code + Secondary name.
 - **Condition: tag**: a separated column for each of the conditions.
 The headers of this columns start with "Condition: ".
 The values of these columns should not contain spaces.